bdurand/sidekiq-transaction_guard/README.md

 ### Mode

-By default, the behavior will be to just log that a worker is being scheduled inside of a transaction to the Sidekiq.logger.
+By default, the behavior is to log that a worker is being scheduled inside of a transaction to the `Sidekiq.logger`.
 If you are running a test suite, you may want to expose the problematic calls by either raising errors or logging the calls to standard error.
 The mode can be one of `[:warn, :stderr, :error, :allowed]`.

 ```ruby
 # Raise errors